virtualbjorn/Raspberry-Pi-3-Joystick-with-MCP3008/README.md

 # Interfacing a Joystick Module on the Raspberry Pi 3 using an MCP3008

 ### INTRODUCTION:
 This instruction manual will guide you on how to interface a Joystick Module on the Raspberry Pi 3 using an MCP3008 ADC.
-As well as guiding you on setting up an LCD Display. <br>
+As well as guiding you on setting up an LCD Display.

 ### OBJECTIVES:
 *	To interface a **Joystick Module** into the Raspberry Pi 3

 ### MATERIALS NEEDED:
 *	10kΩ Trim Pot – 2pcs
 *	1kΩ Resistor 1/4W – 1pc